Peter Tobin: Operation Anagram

 Operation Anagram was a nationwide police investigation into Tobin's life and movements.
-The investigation started in 2006, after his first murder conviction, led by DSI Swindle of Strathclyde Police, and increased in intensity in December 2009 after Tobin's third conviction.
-It aimed to trace Tobin's past movements and possible involvement in thirteen unsolved murders, including the three victims of the unidentified killer Bible John.
+The investigation started in 2006, after his first murder conviction, led by Detective Superintendent Swindle of Strathclyde Police, and increased in intensity in December 2009 after Tobin's third conviction.
+It aimed to prove Tobin's possible involvement in thirteen unsolved murders, including the three victims of the unidentified serial killer Bible John.
+Through the HOLMES 2 database, police forces across the UK were involved in the operation, investigating the possibility of Tobin's connection to dozens of murders and disappearances of teenage girls and young women.
 Tobin is reported to have claimed forty-eight victims in boasts made in prison.
-Through the HOLMES 2 database, police forces across the UK were involved in the operation, investigating the possibility of Tobin's connection to dozens of murders and disappearances of teenage girls and young women.

-Swindle, speaking after Tobin's 2006 conviction for the murder of Kluk, said that Tobin's age and the method of the murder sparked speculation that he may be a serial killer, as did interviews with Tobin.
+Swindle, speaking after Tobin's 2006 conviction for the murder of Kluk, said that his age and modus operandi caused speculation that he may be a serial killer, as did interviews with Tobin.
 Anagram led to the discovery of the bodies of Hamilton and McNicol.
 It is believed that as of December 2009, detectives across the UK were following up on up to 1,400 lines of inquiry.
-As part of their renewed inquiries, police were especially interested in tracing the owners of jewellery items found at his residences.
-In 2009, police released photographs of the thirty-two pieces of jewellery that they found which were in Tobin's possession between 1991 and 2006 which authorities believed to be mementos Tobin collected during his criminal career.
-In July 2010, it was reported that officers working on Operation Anagram had narrowed their review down to nine unsolved murders and disappearances.
+As part of their renewed inquiries, police were especially interested in tracing the owners of jewelry items found at his residences.
+In 2009, police released photographs of the thirty-two pieces of jewelry that they found which were in Tobin's possession between 1991 and 2006, which authorities believed to be mementoes Tobin collected of his crimes.
+In July 2010, it was reported that officers working on Anagram had narrowed their review down to nine unsolved murders and disappearances.
 The operation was wound down in June 2011, having failed to identify any more victims.